vpasala04/English-105-Project/README.md

 The .csv data was gathered from County Public Health Data from various States in the U.S., and obtained by Prof. Gotzler and adapted by the [UNC Research Hub](https://library.unc.edu/hub/) in the Davis Library.

+## Navigation

+At the top of this repository, there are multile folders containing files.

+- In "Python Notebooks," you will find all of the tutorial-based files that introduce you to python as a general programming language, and itroduce you to the pandas package as a tool to use when dealing with data.
+Lastly, the notebook containing the ediited and indexed data from the County Health Publc Data is located here.

+- In "CSV_Data_Files," you will find the County Health Public Data .csv file, and the newly exported Teen County Data file (created from the python notebook)

+- In "Visualizations," you will find all of the data representations and you will find the screenshot providing the prior data preparation in excel, further explained later in this respository.

 ## Provenance

 As mentioned above, the County Public Health Data .csv was obtained through lesson plans adapted by the [UNC Research Hub](https://library.unc.edu/hub/) in the Davis Library.